 *BLUE CROSS / BLUE SHIELD PPO, ANTHEM BCBS PPO, CIGNA PPO, and some UNITED PPO Plans*

-If you are a participant with one of these plans, you can find out quickly and easily if you can be preapproved for 6 visits covered in full via the Lactation Network.
+If you are a participant with one of these plans, you can find out quickly and easily if you can be preapproved for 6 visits covered in full via the Lactation Network (TLN).
 Pre-Approval MUST be requested and obtained through the Lactation Network in advance of our visit, fortunately this is very simple!
 Please go to Lactation Network, and fill in your contact and insurance information.
 You will receive an email letting you know if you are approved for full coverage, usually within a few hours.
-If you are approved, then your visits will be directly billed through Lactation Network to your insurance provider, and you will not be responsible for any out of pocket costs.
-I am a contracted provider for Lactation Network, and will receive my standard fee from them directly.
-If your coverage is not approved by Lactation Network, see information below for other Private Insurance Coverage
+If you are approved, then your visits will be directly billed through the Lactation Network to your insurance provider, and you will not be responsible for any out of pocket costs, except for travel fees for home visits over 30 minutes away, if relevant.
+You may receive an Explanation of Benefits (EOB) from your insurance company, but this is NOT a bill, and you will not have any payment responsibility regardless of what appears on the EOB.
+I am a contracted provider for Lactation Network, and will receive my standard fee from TLN directly.
+If your coverage is not approved by the Lactation Network, see information below for other Private Insurance Coverage

 CDPHP provides a simple form to allow their eligible members of employer sponsored plans to apply for reimbursement for Out of Network Lactation Care, which can be found here: CDPHP Lactation Support Reimbursement Form.
 You need to check that this applies for your particular plan.
 I am an Out of Network provider, so CDPHP members will still need to pay out of pocket before being reimbursed.
 I cannot guarantee that CDPHP will reimburse you, however I know that they have consistently done so in the past.